nakerz99/budget-and-expenses-tracker/README.md

 - Font Awesome for the comprehensive icon library
 - PHP community for the robust backend framework
 - MySQL community for the reliable database system
-- Laravel team for Valet development tool
+- Laravel team for Valet development tool and migration inspiration

 ---